Chart Color Schemes

 Age

-Berkeley - Lake Heights - Cringila's population is slightly older than the national pattern
+Berkeley - Lake Heights - Cringila's population aligns closely with national norms in age terms

 The median age in Berkeley - Lake Heights - Cringila is 39 years, which is significantly lower than Rest of NSW's average of 43 but essentially aligned with Australia's median age of 38 years.
 Compared to Rest of NSW, Berkeley - Lake Heights - Cringila has a higher proportion of residents aged 25-34 (14.4%) but fewer residents aged 65-74 (9.1%).
-According to the 2021 Census, the age group of 25 to 34 increased from 13.2% to 14.4% of the population.
-Conversely, the age group of 55 to 64 decreased from 12.5% to 11.7%.
+According to the 2021 Census, the age group 25 to 34 increased from 13.2% to 14.4% of the population, while the age group 55 to 64 decreased from 12.5% to 11.7%.
 By 2041, demographic projections indicate significant shifts in Berkeley - Lake Heights - Cringila's age structure.
-The 25-34 age group is projected to grow by 32%, reaching 2,705 people from the current 2,052.
-Conversely, the 65-74 and 15-24 age groups are expected to experience population declines.
+The 25 to 34 age group is expected to grow by 32%, reaching 2,705 from 2,052.
+Conversely, the 65 to 74 and 15 to 24 age groups are projected to experience population declines.